alicewy/blackjack/README.md

 ## Design
 The core game logic is encapsulated into `src/core/`.
 `state.js` represents the state of the game at a point in time and `actions.js` contain the rules for changing the state.
-The code is written using node.js and the web frontend is written using ReactJS
+The code is written using nodeJS and the web frontend is written using ReactJS The terminal frontend requires `prompt-sync`.

 ## Notes
 - There may be multiple copies of the same card, because multiple decks are used.